shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 I have created several sample programs for you to use with the debugger.
 You can find them in your CSCI211 starter-repo `211/lab06_gdb/` directory.<br>

-You can compile all the programs with one call to `make`:
+You can compile all the programs within the lab06_gdb directory with one call to `make`:
 ```
 $ cd ~/211/lab06_gdb
 $ make
 ```
 `make` should not issue any errors -- let me know if you get errors.<br>

-Nothing will be submitted to INGInious for this lab, but you must complete [this Google survey](https://docs.google.com/forms/d/e/1FAIpQLSdNNjIHgqtmHd_zsGy12nYTealx90JQA_FDU_SFu9Dkrp3awg/viewform?usp=sf_link).
+Nothing will be submitted to INGInious for Lab 06, Exercises 1-4, but you must complete [this GDB survey](https://docs.google.com/forms/d/e/1FAIpQLSdNNjIHgqtmHd_zsGy12nYTealx90JQA_FDU_SFu9Dkrp3awg/viewform?usp=sf_link).

 > Note: The programs in this lab were created to produce errors, so that you can get some practice working with gdb.
 Don't spend too much time trying to figure out what the program is "supposed" to do -- in some cases, the code is an example of something you should NOT do in your own programs.